dylibso/chicory/docs/docs/usage/host-functions.md

     });
 ```

-Again we're dealing with pointers here.
-The module calls `console.log` with the length of the string
+The module calls `console.log` with the length of the string and an index (offset) in its memory.
-and the pointer (offset) in its memory.
-We again use the `Memory` class but this time we're pulling a string
+This is essentially a pointer into the Wasm's "linear memory".
+The `Instance` class provides a reference to a `Memory` object instance, that allows
+to pull a value out of memory.
+You can use the `readString()` convenience method
-*out* of memory.
-We can then print that to stdout on behalf of our Wasm program.
+to read a buffer into a `String`; we can then print that to stdout on behalf of our Wasm program.

-Note that the HostFunction needs 3 things:
+Note that the `HostFunction` needs 3 things:

 1. A lambda to call when the Wasm module invokes the import
-2. The namespace and function name of the import (in our case it's console and log respectively)
+2. The namespace and function name of the import (in our case it's `console` and `log` respectively)
 3. The Wasm type signature (this function takes 2 i32s as arguments and returns nothing)

-Now we just need to pass this host function in during our instantiation phase:
+Now we just need to pass this host function when we instantiate the module:

 ```java
 import com.dylibso.chicory.wasm.Parser;